Anirudh-A-V/Python_mini_projects/API/Open Weather App/Readme.md

-Enter your city name and country code to get the current weather conditions as well as an next 3-hour forecast.
+Enter your city name and country code to get the current weather conditions as well as the next 3-hour forecast.

 API used : Open Weather Map